1n0r1/airglow-controller/README.md

 Install Ubuntu 22.04 with erase disk and wipe out old operating system (Windows)

+Also set Restore on AC/Power Loss to Power On in the BIOS
 ## Setup RDP

 `sudo apt install xrdp`